NunoSempere/nunosempere.github.io/rat/sleep.md

 ### Sleep and the Brain
 The brain does have a system for removing waste: the glymphatic system.
 Discovered in 2015!!
 60% more productive when we're sleep.

-Making the decision to stay up late impairs your brain's ability to get rid of toxic waste products building up during the day
+Making the decision to stay up late impairs your brain's ability to get rid of toxic waste products building up during the day.

+Alzheimer has to do with that system.

+Better sleep has an influence in Alzheimer.

+	But, quantitatively, how much?